gkappler/MathDataScienceProgramming/index.md

 These fields will empower our future.
 You can empower your life learning these disciplines!

-You are invited to a three day talk series at Archipel University introducing our vision for a new curriculum in these fields.
+You are invited to a seven week work program at Archipel University introducing our vision for a new curriculum in these fields.
 To an exciting tour through mathematical, scientific and philosophical ideas, the cornerstones of this big picture of &bdquo;mathematics, data science and programming&ldquo;.